Wrongful Death Attorneys in Charleston, SC

 Generally, you have three years from the date of your loved one’s passing to file a wrongful death claim in South Carolina.
 However, if the death occurred at a government facility, such as a state or county medical facility, the statute drops to two years.
 There are many benefits to beginning this process as early as you are able to, such as to preserve critical evidence and have ample time to fully optimize your claim.

-Contact An Experienced Wrongful Death Lawyer For Free
+Contact Our Charleston Wrongful Death Lawyers For Free

 Our team fights hard every day to get accident victims and their loved ones the justice that they deserve.
 With our team, you can expect us to: